15 gorgeous pub gardens in Sussex

 The Ram Inn, Firle

-The newly refurbished garden at The Ram Inn has a lovely outdoor fire to keep you toasty warm, plus a play area in the orchard for the little ones.
+The garden at The Ram Inn has a lovely outdoor fire to keep you toasty warm, plus a play area in the orchard for the little ones.
 There’s also a wood-fired oven on the terrace.
 Food-wise, everything is locally sourced, from beef and lamb from next-door Place Farm to fish from Shoreham, and tiny wild strawberries and mushrooms from the Downs.

 The Anchor Inn, Barcombe